 - SNRE is one of the top environmental graduate programs in the nation.

-- Our graduates excel in multidisciplinary teams from their experiences working on their Master's Projects with real-world client organizations.
+- Our graduates excel in multidisciplinary teams from their 12-15 month experience working to solve real-world environmental challenges on their Master's Projects with client organizations.

 - 30 to 40% of SNRE's students pursue dual degrees (Master of Science + Business, Engineering, Policy, Public Health, Law, Urban Planning, Landscape Architecture, Economics, etc.)

 - Many of our students have several years of professional experience under their belts.

 Hiring International MS Students at SNRE: Did You Know that They are Authorized to Work in the U.S. for up to 29 Months after Graduation?

 - Generally, upon graduation, students are eligible to work in the United States for 12 months under what is called Optional Practical Training (OPT).
 In 2010, the US Immigration and Customs Enforcement Agency extended the period of OPT by an additional 17 months for F-1 Nonimmigrant Students with degrees in Science, Technology, Engineering, and Math (STEM).